-This work shall consist of mowing, burning, herbiciding, weeding and other activities as necessary to achieve natural area restoration objectives.
+This work shall consist of mowing, burning, cutting, herbiciding, weeding and other activities as necessary to achieve natural area restoration objectives.
 Restoration maintenance shall consist of furnishing all labor, materials, tools, and equipment necessary to complete the work associated with the areas indicated on the drawings.

-The project will begin July 1 of 2015 and continue, upon mutual agreement, to June 30, 2018.
+The project will begin July 1 of 2018 and continue, upon mutual agreement, to June 30, 2021.
 Work will begin with invasive species control consisting of mowing, pulling, and herbicide treatment as required to complete objectives.
+This will include herbaceous and woody materials.

-Prescribed burns will begin in spring of 2016 for various zones, and continue through spring of 2018.
-Seeding of select areas, if the alternate is selected, will generally follow burns.
-Type and location of seeding will be as directed by the Owner.
+Prescribed burns will begin in the fall of 2018 for various zones, and continue through spring of 2021.
+Seeding of select areas may follow burns.
+Type, extent and location of seeding will be as directed by the Owner.